9dots/9dots.io-pages/Orf0usp.md

 	- Students will write their answers on the littleBits Day 2 handout.

 ## Define - 5 minutes
-After students discuss how they feel about the situation, they will define the problem in simple terms.
+After students discuss how they feel about the situation, they define the problem in simple terms.

 1. Discuss with students what the problem is.
 	- An example of the problem statement could read, "There is no way to lift the heavy pieces to the top of the building."
 2. Students will write their problem statement on their handouts.

 ## Ideate - 10 minutes
-After seeing the materials that they have available to them, students will develop a design solution to their problem.
+After seeing the materials that they have available to them, students develop a design solution to their problem.

 1. Show students the materials that they have available to them.
 These are:
 	- littleBits